 What symptoms should I look for with Hepatitis C?

-Early signs are mild flu-like symptoms like fatigue, fever, and stomach pain.
+Early indications include mild flu-like symptoms such as fatigue, fever, and a stomach ache.
 About 80% of acute cases show no symptoms.
-Later, symptoms like jaundice, easy bruising, and confusion may appear.
+A yellowing of the skin or easy bruising may appear.

 How is Hepatitis C diagnosed?